 Penetrative wood treatments are the type of products that soak into the wood and protect from within such as decking oils, shed & fence treatments.
 These products are predominantly oil and wax based.
 They work by penetrating then drying in the surface grain of the timber to provide a tough, durable, weather resistant surface.

 The key benefit of this type of product is that they are very easy to apply and maintain.
 When the finished surface starts to look tired and worn, it’s simply a case of re-applying a fresh coat.
 No need to sand, strip back or remove the old finish.
 Wood oils are very forgiving for patch repairs meaning that localised areas of wear are very easy to repair and blend in with the surrounding areas.
-Leading brands that specialise in these types of exterior wood finishing products include Osmo, Ronseal, Barrettine, Cuprinol and Holzol.
+Leading brands that specialise in these types of exterior wood finishing products include Osmo, Ronseal, Barrettine, and Cuprinol.

 Exterior coating systems